Tiquan Underwood

-Tiquan Underwood (born February 17, 1987) is an American football coach and former wide receiver who is the wide receivers coach for the Pittsburgh Panthers.
-He played college football at Rutgers and was drafted by the Jacksonville Jaguars in the seventh round of the 2009 NFL Draft.
+Tiquan Underwood (born February 17, 1987) is an American football coach and former wide receiver who currently serves as the assistant wide receivers coach for the Dallas Cowboys of the National Football League (NFL).
+He played college football at Rutgers and was selected by the Jacksonville Jaguars in the seventh round of the 2009 NFL draft.

-Underwood also played for the New England Patriots, Tampa Bay Buccaneers, and Carolina Panthers in the NFL.
-He made his CFL debut for the Hamilton Tiger Cats in 2015.
+Underwood was also a member of the New England Patriots, Tampa Bay Buccaneers, and Carolina Panthers in the NFL.
+He also played for the Hamilton Tiger Cats and Montreal Alouettes of the Canadian Football League (CFL).
 Underwood is known for his distinctive hi-top fade hairstyle.

-Early years
+Early life

 Underwood grew up in North Brunswick, New Jersey.
 He played for Notre Dame High School in Lawrenceville, New Jersey.
 Underwood started as a wide receiver his sophomore and senior years.
 He was rated as a two-star recruit by Rivals.com and only received scholarship offers from Rutgers, Vanderbilt, and Maryland.

-Playing career

-College
+College career

 During the opening week of the 2007 college football season for Rutgers, Underwood was one of four nominees for the AT&T All-America Player of the Week award.

 In 2008, Underwood was named a team captain.
 After the season, he was the recipient of the Loyal Knight Award, honoring the Rutgers player whose character and dedication have proved resilient in his pursuit of excellence.

+Professional career

 Jacksonville Jaguars

-Underwood was drafted 253rd overall in the seventh round of the 2009 NFL Draft Jacksonville Jaguars.
+Underwood was drafted 253rd overall in the seventh round of the 2009 NFL draft by the Jacksonville Jaguars.
 He was waived on September 5, 2009.
 He was re-signed to the practice squad on September 6.
 He was called up from the Jaguars practice squad on September 23, 2009.
 He was waived on August 25, 2011, after playing in 10 games in 2010.